A quick guide for registered managers of mental health services for young people

 Share information within the organisation about the triggers and early warning signs identified by the young people using the service to help inform learning and practice.

-- Violent and aggressive behaviours in people with mental health problems - QS154 (NICE quality standard).
+- NICE quality standard: Violent and aggressive behaviours in people with mental health problems (QS154)

-- Decision making and mental capacity (NICE guideline).
+- NICE guideline: Decision making and mental capacity (NG108)

-- Children Act 1989 and Children Act 2004; Mental Health Act 1983, Mental Capacity Act 2005, Human Rights Act 1998, United Nations Convention on the Rights of the Child– relevant legislation
+- Relevant legislation: Children Act 1989 and Children Act 2004; Mental Health Act 1983, Mental Capacity Act 2005, Human Rights Act 1998, United Nations Convention on the Rights of the Child

-- Anger – YoungMinds resource that can help young people with mental health problems think about and understand their feelings of anger.
+- YoungMinds: Resource that can help young people with mental health problems think about and understand their feelings of anger.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on violence and aggression.
+This content has been co-produced by NICE and the social care institute for excellence (SCIE).
+It is based on NICE’s guideline and quality standard on violence and aggression.